binipringle/intro-to-dh/_texts/5-python.md

 ## Challenges

 1. Rewrite your program so that you assign the message to a variable, then print the variable.
 This will make your program two lines instead of one.
-There's a fancy programmer word for rewriting your code without changing it's behavior—"refactoring."
+There's a fancy programmer word for rewriting your code without changing its behavior—"refactoring."

 2. (optional) Are you already getting sick of typing `python hello.py` again and again?
 Try typing `!!` in the command line (the `$`).
 This will run your last line of code again.

-3. (even more optional) If you're on Windows and have a minute, try pressing the Windows button on your keyboard and searching for a program called `IDLE` that comes with Python.
-It's a special editor (or IDE) that lets you run Python code from inside it.
-You might like it more than git bash.

 ## A Note on Text

 Fundamentally, Python programs are just text files.
-You can write them in any text editor, like VS Code or Notepad on Windows.
+You can write them in any text editor, like VS Code or gedit on Ubuntu.
 When you pass the text file to Python, it runs the code in the file one line at a time.
 There's nothing special about `.py` files—they're just regular text files.
 This makes them work well with command line tools like Git.
 The tools you've learned so far—the command line, Git, markdown, grep—are all designed to work well together, and the medium through which they all work is plain text.

 ---